VW ID.2 SUV derivative to ply alongside the electric hatch [Update]

 ID.2 customers will get two different battery pack options, one consisting of lithium iron phosphate (LFP) cells and the other comprising nickel manganese cobalt (NMC) cells, Grünitz revealed in the interview with Edison.
 We expect the ID.2 SUV to be available with the same options.

-As for the other battery pack made of NMC cells, we expect it to have an energy storage capacity of close to 50 kWh and allow a WLTP range of around 425 km (265 miles).
+As for the second option consisting of NMC cells, we expect an energy storage capacity of close to 50 kWh and allow a WLTP range of around 425 km (265 miles).
 Customers traveling longer distances and inter-city journeys would prefer this battery to avoid range anxiety.

 Unified cell format